EPCCed/dirac-docs/docs/tursa-user-guide/scheduler.md

 ## Resources

-### coreh

-Time used on Tursa CPU nodes is measured in coreh.
-1 coreh = 1 physical core for 1 hour.
-So a Tursa compute node with 2, 64 core CPUs would cost 128 coreh per hour.

 ### GPUh

-Time used on Tursa GPU nodes  is measured in GPUh.
+Time used on Tursa nodes is measured in GPUh.
 1 GPUh = 1 GPU for 1 hour.
 So a Tursa compute node with 4 GPUs would cost 4 GPUh per hour.

+!!! note
+    The minimum resource request on Tursa is one full node which is charged at a rate of 4 GPUh per hour.

 ### Checking available budget